 Scholar Awards support only salary.
 Applicants must have active grant(s) (peer-reviewed, national-level; substantial, multi-year funding) to support the research program described in their application (or related research).
-The applicant must be the Program Director, Principal Investigator, Other Principal Investigator, co-Principal Investigator, and/or Project Leader on the grant in order to for that grant to qualify for eligibility.
-Note that the position of co-investigator does not count.
+The applicant must be the Program Director, Principal Investigator (PI), Other Principal Investigator, co-Principal Investigator, multiple PI, Project Leader, and/or other terms that clearly signify full or equal responsibility for the grant's oversight in order for that grant to qualify for eligibility.
+The position of co-investigator does not count for eligibility.
 This funding must clearly be focused on blood cancer.
 Funding typically will be an R01.
-However, funding from at least one grant having a minimum total cost of \$200,000/year (USD) for at least 3 years going to the applicant's lab is sufficient to qualify.
+However, other funding sources qualify it/they have the other characteristics listed above.